Donald Trump Asks Why George Washington Didn’t Name More Things After Himself During Trip To Mount Vernon

-By his own admission, Donald Trump is not a big fan of history.
+Reportedly, Donald Trump is not a big fan of history.
 During a trip to Mount Vernon last year where he was accompanied by French President Emmanuel Macron, Trump expressed surprise at America’s first President George Washington not naming the historic property after himself, according to Politico.

-Three sources familiar with the tour told the publication that Trump was incredulous that Washington was not interested in naming the property after himself.
+Three sources familiar with the tour told the publication that Trump seemed incredulous that Washington was not interested in naming the property after himself.

-“If he was smart, he would’ve put his name on it,” Trump reportedly said, before adding: “You’ve got to put your name on stuff or no one remembers you.”
+“If he was smart, he would’ve put his name on it,” Trump reportedly said.
+“You’ve got to put your name on stuff or no one remembers you.”

 At this point, the VIPs’ tour guide for the evening, Mount Vernon president and CEO Doug Bradburn, reminded the president that the capital city was named after Washington.